lesandie/md-cv/README.md

 ## Education

 **1994-1999: BSc, Computer Science Engineering, Deusto University** <br>

 Final Degree Project: Developed a front-end interface written in tcl/tk for the debian package manager (dpkg).
 It used the alien tool (https://joeyh.name/code/alien/) to convert packages between formats (.tgz, .rpm, .deb).

 **2004-2007 MSc in Data engineering** <br>
 **Computer Science Joint PhD Programme**<br>
 **Santiago de Compostela (usc.es) & A Coruña (udc.es) Universities**<br>

-Project MORFEO: Designed and implemented a datawarehouse for storing and analyzing data from patients with Cardio-Respiratory Sleep Disorders.
+[Project MORFEO](https://github.com/lesandie/md-cv/almacen.pdf): Designed and implemented a datawarehouse for storing and analyzing data from patients with Cardio-Respiratory Sleep Disorders.
 I had to deal with different types of data, from basic tests like a Glasgow Scale to binary files from a polysomnography and came up with a design based on Kimball's approach to analyze and study all the data in an OLAP way using Oracle 10g, with the possibility of using datamining techniques.
-I published an article at a national congress (CASEIB2006 http://www.unavarra.es/caseib2006/Download/abstracts.pdf) and can send you the full version of my MSc.
-Sorry it is in Spanish.
+I published an article at a national congress (CASEIB2006 http://www.unavarra.es/caseib2006/Download/abstracts.pdf).

 ## Experience